From latent dynamics to meaningful representations: Methods

 \subsection{Neural network architecture and training}

-As shown in Fig. \ref{fig:alg}(a), the full algorithm consists of four neural networks: the encoder $\phi$, the decoder $\psi$, and the neural networks learning the diffusion field $\mathbf{M}_\omega$ and the force field $\mathbf{f}_\omega$.
-For non-image datasets, we use fully connected neural networks with 2 hidden layers and ReLU activations to parameterize the encoder and decoder.
-For image datasets, we use a convolutional neural network for the encoder and a deconvolutional neural network for the decoder.
-The diffusion and force field in all models are parameterized using the same fully connected neural networks with 3 hidden layers and tanh activation functions.
-The networks were trained using two Adam optimizers with the same learning rate of 0.001 optimizing the two loss functions shown in Eq. \ref{eq:final_rep_obj} and \ref{eq:final_prior_obj} separately.
-The implementation details are in SI.
+The full DynAE algorithm consists of four neural networks: the encoder $\phi$, the decoder $\psi$, and the neural networks learning the diffusion field $\mathbf{M}_\omega$ and the force field $\mathbf{f}_\omega$.
+For non-image datasets, we use fully connected neural networks with 3 hidden layers and ReLU activations to parameterize the encoder and decoder.
+Each hidden layer in both the encoder and decoder has 32 nodes (Table S1).
+For image datasets, we use a convolutional neural network for the encoder and a deconvolutional neural network for the decoder, shown in Table S2.
+To make a fair comparison, we use the same encoder and decoder architectures for DynAE and all competing methods.
+In all experiments for DynAE, we parameterize the diffusion and force field using identical architectures: 3-layer fully connected neural networks featuring 32 hidden units and Tanh activation functions (Table S3).
+It's worth noting that this same neural network is also employed for parameterizing the force field in SDE-VAE.
+Furthermore, for both DynAE and SWAE experiments, we use 50 projections to calculate the sliced Wasserstein distances.
+Some other hyper-parameters are also shown in Table S4.
+Adam optimizers with the same learning rate of 0.001 are used to train the neural networks across all methods.

+For the hyper-parameters of DynAE, the minimal distance between cluster centers $d_\text{min}$ should not be too small, ensuring there are enough samples in each bin.
+The hyper-parameter $\beta$ plays a crucial role in the success of representation learning.
+From our experiments, we found that the optimal value for $\beta$ should be chosen such that the regularization term, denoted as $\beta_{\mathcal{L}{REG}}$, is on a comparable or even larger scale than the reconstruction error ($\mathcal{L}_{REC}$).
+If $\beta$ is too small, it may fail to enforce latent dynamics, causing deviations from the desired dynamics.
+Conversely, an excessively large $\beta$ may prioritize regularization at the expense of faithful data reconstruction, leading to a substantial increase in the reconstruction error.
+The final reconstruction error is plotted against our performance metric $\mathcal{L}_z$ in Fig. S5 with different $\beta$ over 5 random seeds.